Isthmus of Tehuantepec: History

 The Isthmus of Tehuantepec, a region located in the south of Mexico, is the narrowest area between the Atlantic and Pacific oceans in the whole country.
 Only 220 kilometers separate the two oceans between the gulfs of Mexico and Tehuantepec.
 During the first half of the 16th century, it seemed as if nature could not withstand the strenuous effort of the Spanish conquistadores to find, within the tropics, a strait connecting the two oceans.
 This meant that in the conquest explorations during the 16th century, this region was used as an interoceanic passage.
 The exploration of this region between the 'North Sea' and the 'South Sea' was, since the conquest of Mesoamerica, a fixed idea of the Spanish monarchy and its representatives.
 Charles V made this project one of the priority missions of the explorers whose objective was to put the kingdom of New Spain in communication with that of Peru.
 Hernán Cortés, in 1520, used this route to transport equipment and supplies across the isthmus from the Gulf of Mexico to his shipyard located on the Pacific coast, near the town of Santo Domingo de Tehuantepec.
 The advantage lay in the ability to make a good part of the journey by river.
 Approximately two-thirds of the Isthmus is crossed by the Coatzacoalcos River, which is navigable for approximately 200 kilometers.
 Cortés saw this river as a means of fluvial communication across the Isthmus itself.
 During the last third of the 16th century, Spanish expeditions arrived at the port of Veracruz, in the Gulf of Mexico, and from there they moved by boat to the mouth of the Coatzacoalcos River.
-The material necessary to build ships (supplies and tools or provisions) in the shipyards located along the Pacific coast, together with the artillery, were loaded into shallow canoes to navigate upstream, and subsequently transported, on the backs of the indigenous people, from the sources of the Coatzacoalcos River to the Pacific coast, in the Gulf of Tehuantepec.1 Many of these expeditions later moved along the coast to the port of Acapulco, from where they sailed along the western coast of North America, and then set off westwards, seeking a passage to the Philippines and southern China.
+The materials necessary to build ships in the shipyards located along the Pacific coast were loaded together with artillery into shallow canoes and brought upstream.
+They were subsequently transported on the backs of indigenous people from the sources of the Coatzacoalcos River to the Gulf of Tehuantepec on the Pacific coast.
+Many of these expeditions later moved along the coast to the port of Acapulco from where they sailed along the western coast of North America and then set off westwards, seeking a passage to the Philippines and southern China.
 The advantages of this itinerary would lead to the proposal, as early as the 16th century, of an interoceanic canal.
 However, a series of difficulties caused the most feasible option, Panama, to eclipse Tehuantepec as an interoceanic passage.

 Location of the Province of Coatzacoalcos in a modern satellite image.
 This indicates the settlements of Coatzacoalcos and Tehuantepec, where Gali also made a map for the Relaciónes Geográficas.
 Image prepared by Morato-Moreno, M.